microsoft/ELL/docs/tutorials/Training-audio-keyword-spotter-with-pytorch/index.md

 There are many other things you could try.
 So long as the trainer still shows a decreasing loss across epochs then it should train ok.
 You know you have a broken model if the loss never decreases.

 As you can see, PyTorch makes it pretty easy to experiment.
-To learn more about PyTorch see their [excelent tutorials](https://pytorch.org/tutorials/).
+To learn more about PyTorch see their [excellent tutorials](https://pytorch.org/tutorials/).

 ## Next steps